ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

             </terminal-window>
           </li>
           <li>
-            Add your SSH key to the ssh-agent by running:
+            Add your SSH key to the SSH-agent by running:
             <pre><code>ssh-add ~/.ssh/id_gadi</code></pre>
             You will be prompted to enter a SSH key passphrase, which will be stored inside the SSH-agent:
             <terminal-window>